-Key points to learn Observable objects in the night sky We can see satellites, the International Space Station, the Moon, comets, meteors, planets, stars and galaxies Comets Huge snowballs that orbit the Sun Meteors Bits of dust or rock that burn up as they move through the Earth's atmosphere Light-time Used to measure the distance to objects in the night sky Light year The distance travelled by light in one year Natural objects in the night sky Natural objects in the night sky are made of gas, dust, rock and ice The Universe Consists of millions of galaxies.
+Observable objects in the night sky We can see satellites, the International Space Station, the Moon, comets, meteors, planets, stars and galaxies Comets Huge snowballs that orbit the Sun Meteors Bits of dust or rock that burn up as they move through the Earth's atmosphere Light-time Used to measure the distance to objects in the night sky Light year The distance travelled by light in one year Natural objects in the night sky Natural objects in the night sky are made of gas, dust, rock and ice The Universe Consists of millions of galaxies.
 Each galaxy contains billions of stars.
 Each star may have planets, asteroids and comets in orbit around them.
 Each planet may have moons in orbit around them.
-Solar system Is made up of four rocky inner planets (Mercury, Venus, belt and four outer planets made of gas (Jupiter, Saturn,
+Solar system Is made up of four rocky inner planets (Mercury, Venus, Earth and Mars), an asteroid belt and four outer planets made of gas (Jupiter, Saturn, Uranus and Neptune)